bunnier/mdim/README.md

 - `-d` Set the option to delete no reference images.
 - `-f` Set the option to fix image relative paths of markdown documents.
 - `-h` Show this help.
-- `-i string` The folder images save in.
+- `-i string` Must be not empty.
+The folder images save in.
-- `-m string` The folder markdown documents save in.
+- `-m string` Must be not empty.
+The folder markdown documents save in.